 Case study 1: Emily

 Emily was referred to #Focus5 to build her confidence and to have a greater understanding of her options after school.
-After visiting the Academy of Music and Sound with her keyworker, Emily felt inspired.
-An application for their Level 3 music course soon followed and so did an application to Exeter College.
-Part of the application process meant that Emily had to sing for the tutors, an extraordinary achievement.
-Needless to say, Emily impressed and was granted a place on both courses.
-Emily decided to accept the offer from Exeter College, where she now studies.
 During her time with #Focus5 Emily also attended a number of recording sessions at Sound Gallery Studios where she recorded her beautiful interpretation of Pinball Wizard by The Who.
 You can listen to her tack here: Emily’s song

 Case Study 2

-This young man was incredibly anxious about work and meeting new people, suffered from low confidence and lacked a CV or any experience of applying for jobs. #Focus5 supported him to open a bank account and accompanied him on the train to Exeter to visit Sound Gallery Studios.
-He attended sessions where he shadowed their head engineer and had two further work experience opportunities which allowed him to develop some employability skills and find out more about the music industry.
+This young man was incredibly anxious about work and meeting new people, suffered from low confidence and lacked a CV or any experience of applying for jobs.
+His #Focus5 mentor accompanied him on the train to visit Sound Gallery.
+He attended sessions where he shadowed the head engineer and had two further work experience opportunities which allowed him to develop some employability skills and find out more about the music industry.
 This also helped him with his self-confidence and he applied for a Post 16 college course with the Academy of Music and Sound, which was successful!
-With his new found skills the young man also applied for a summer job as a full time packer with a local company and started work in July 2018 ahead of starting his RSL Level 3 Extended Diploma Music Practitioners Course.
-Although he still feels anxious in certain situations, #Focus5 has enabled him to find coping strategies and his self esteem has rocketed.
 “I have found #Focus5 very helpful.
 I don’t think I would be in the position I am now without the support of my key worker.
 I feel the support I have received should be made widely available to all young people.”Listen to his track here: Building confidence to apply for a new music course

 Case Study 3: Ben

-Becoming a voice over actor is Ben’s dream and he got to experience this when he stepped into the recording studio at Sound Gallery in Exeter.
+Becoming a voice over actor is Ben’s dream and he got to experience this when he stepped into the recording studio.
 Ben enjoys comic character monologues and practising with different styles and accents.
-He thoroughly enjoyed recording the monologues and found working with sound engineer Duncan to be fascinating and fun.
-He enjoyed learning all about the recording and editing process and loved learning about the different effects that can be used.
-Impressively, Ben was able to recite each voice over from memory and you can hear his awesome work here: Ben samples being a voice-over actor
+He thoroughly enjoyed recording the monologues and found working with our sound engineer to be fascinating and fun.
+Ben was able to recite each voice over from memory and you can hear his awesome work here: Ben samples being a voice-over actor

 Positive People programme